DaMSL/K3-Benchstack/hdfs/README.md

 Be sure to use fully qualified domain names.

-Additionally, specify a folder for persistent storage on the target machines.
+Additionally, specify 2 folders:
-All hdfs data and meta-data will be stored in this folder, and will persist even when the Docker cluster is torn down.
+  - persistent\_stoage\_folder: All hdfs data and meta-data will be stored in this folder, and will persist even when the Docker cluster is torn down.
+  - hadoop\_sockets\_folder: Folder where unix sockets for datanodes will be placed.
+Must be owned by root.
+This is used by Impala and other systems.

 To launch the cluster, run the following command inside the 'deploy' folder:
 ```